A PROGRESSIVE CHURCH

 Reforming Faith to Reflect Jesus

-Marriage Equality, Black Lives Matter, Care for the Environment, Return to Civility
+Marriage Equality, Racial Justice, Care for the Environment, Return to Civility

-Whether this is viewed as “political” or not is less important to us.
-For example, the Black Lives Matter movement is a call for racial justice, a concern of a Jesus-centered faith.
-So is care for our environment and dealing with climate change.
+Whether this is viewed as “political” or not is less important to us; justice is a concern for a Jesus-shaped faith.
 We grieve the loss of civility in our public and political debate, which has bred contempt and judgement toward those with whom we disagree.
 We support something we call a “Third Way” based on the wisdom of Romans 14 and 15.
 This task is deeply spiritual.
 We need God’s help, God’s Spirit, and the instruction of our rabbi, Jesus.

 We are not a “partisan” church and don’t promote a single political party, philosophy, or program.
 Research suggests the “conservative-liberal” designations may represent heritable biological responses, so they seem to be part of human diversity; we respect principled ways of being conservative or liberal.
-That said, we were (and are) vocal in our opposition to the fascist-leaning tendencies of a particular former president.
-Facism is a different beast than Republican or Democrat and it is our belief faith organizations must oppose authoritarianism regardless from which end of the political spectrum it arises.
+That said, we were (and are) vocal in our opposition to the Christian nationalist-leaning tendencies of leaders.
+Christian nationalism is a different beast than Republican or Democrat and it is our belief faith organizations must oppose it regardless from which end of the political spectrum it arises.

 We call on all—regardless of political philosophy—to work toward greater justice for the oppressed, in keeping with the vision of Jesus and the Hebrew prophets.
 We don’t tell people how to vote or turn church into a political rally, but we also believe faith means speaking up when elected officials scapegoat others, promote falsehoods, and appeal to our baser instincts.
 As followers of Jesus we are called to act on behalf of the most vulnerable—as a matter of faith.